livekit/livekit_composite/knowledge_guidence.md

 ### Recommendation:

-Use ECS with EC2 or other infrastructure where container lifecycle and shutdown behavior can be fully controlled.
+Use ECS with EC2 or other infrastructure where container lifecycle and shutdown behavior can be fully controlled like EKS.
 If you must use ECS, consider standalone tasks rather than long-running services, but be aware this still may not be ideal for production-grade reliability.

 ## Hosting LiveKit Agents on Render.com (free) and Other Low Resource Providers: